Design and Deliver Training

 - Short answer questions and case study

-- Design and develop a learning program (1 of 2) – based on a unit of competency
+- Design and develop 2 learning programs – at least one must be based on a unit of competency

-- Plan, organise and deliver two group-based training sessions (post-course)
+- Plan, organise and deliver 3 group-based training sessions in the workplace

 - Sessions must be ‘linked’ (i.e., the second one follows from the first)